Ko Ngā Whakataunga Mā Te Whānau, Kaitiaki Hoki | Caregiver & Whānau Support

 FASD and sexuality

-It can be a tricky subject, but it's an extremely important one.
+This can be a tricky and emotive subject, but it's an extremely important one.
 It's very common for those affected by FASD to experience some complex issues around emerging sexuality which can become serious.
-It's essential for them to receive early, clear, repeated information around what is and what is not appropriate, alongside supervision where necessary.

-Schools present sex education lessons for adolescents and teens but these can be confusing to those with FASD.
-And because young people with FASD want to be included, they can be a target for sexual advances by others – or can become involved in coercion themselves.
+Because young people with FASD want to be included, they can also be a target for sexual advances by others – or can become involved in coercion themselves.

 ISB can include inappropriate touching, promiscuous or dangerous sexual behaviour, sexual remarks, lack of physical boundary space, disrespect of privacy, masturbation in inappropriate settings, exposing ones’ self, voyeurism, and obscene or offensive language.
 Many of these problems can be mitigated by open discussion and clear boundaries which must be constantly reinforced as those with FASD transition into adulthood.